maia-dox/haskmat/README.md

-Haskmat is a Haskell based Vector and Matrix Math libary .
+Haskmat is a Haskell based Vector and Matrix Math libary.